 This direct final rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 In accordance with this rule: (1) All State and local laws and regulations that are in conflict with this rule will be preempted, (2) no retroactive effect will be given this rule, and (3) administrative proceedings in accordance with the regulations of the Agency at 7 CFR part 11 must be exhausted before bringing suit in court challenging action taken under this rule unless those regulations specifically allow bringing suit at an earlier time.

 Environmental Impact Statement

-This proposed rule has been reviewed in accordance with 7 CFR part 1940, subpart G, “Environmental Program.”
-Rural Development has determined that this action does not constitute a major Federal action significantly affecting the quality of the human environment and, in accordance with the National Environmental Policy Act of 1969, Public Law 91-190, an Environmental Impact Statement is not required.
+This document has been reviewed in accordance with 7 CFR Part 1940, Subpart G, “Environmental Program.”
+USDA Rural Development has determined that this action does not constitute a major Federal action significantly affecting the quality of the human environment, and, in accordance with the National Environmental Policy Act of 1969, Public Law 91-190, an Environmental Impact Statement is not required.

 Unfunded Mandates Reform Act